 PLEASE let us know if you have changed any of your contact details – email address, mobile phone number or home address.

 We try to restrict our communication with you to emails or texts.
 We will only use you home address as a lost resort.
 Please let us know if you do not want to receive any communication from us via regular mail to your home address.
 If you fail to respond to our emails / texts when we contact you for your screening appointment we will assume you no longer require our services and your name will be removed from our waiting list.
 So, do keep an eye on your emails / texts.

 Since Feb 2016 Social Anxiety Ireland has establishing itself as a non-profit company (A Company limited by Guarantee).
-We submitted our application to the Charity Regulatory Authority (CRA) in January 2016 and are still awaiting for our application to be processed.
+In December 2016 we were successful in our application to the Charity Regulatory Authority (CRA) and are therefore a ‘registered’ charity (20102685).
+Finally, in November 2017 we succeeded in becoming registered with revenue.ie charity section (CHY 21689).
 We secured a years lease in February 1st 2016 in our current offices – 8 New Cabra Road, Phibsboro, Dublin 7.
 This has placed greater demands on our funding income.

-Unemployed (and living in independent accommodation) – no fee
+Unemployed (and living in independent accommodation) – 60 euro

-Employed (and unemployed living with parents) = 300 euros
+Employed (and unemployed living with parents) = 250 euro

-( We are happy to negotiate suggested donations on a one-to-one basis – we would like to ensure that cost is not a barrier to our treatment programme)
+( We are happy to negotiate suggested donations on a one-to-one basis – we will never refuse any application on the basis of inability to make a financial contribution.
+We believe firmly that cost should not a barrier to our treatment programme)